papiodesu/leptos_book/src/view/04_iteration.md

 The ["<For/>"](https://docs.rs/leptos/latest/leptos/control_flow/fn.For.html) component is a keyed dynamic list.
 It takes three props:

-- "each」: a reactive function that returns the items 「T" to be iterated over
+- "each": a reactive function that returns the items "T" to be iterated over
-- "key」: a key function that takes 「&T" and returns a stable, unique key or ID
+- "key": a key function that takes "&T" and returns a stable, unique key or ID
-- "children」: renders each 「T" into a view
+- "children": renders each "T" into a view

 "key" is, well, the key.
 You can add, remove, and move items within the list.
 As long as each item’s key is stable over time, the framework does not need to rerender